The Reunion Ritual

 The 20 year high school reunion: this is the one where you go to see if you recognize anybody.
 This is the reunion everybody goes to / that has the best turn out because people have lived entire lives since they left high school and are intensely curious to see how they measure up.
 It’s a time for catching up and reminiscing…and for really scoping out who “made it”.
 It’s usually when all of the gays and lesbians come out of the woodwork and you find out who peaked in high school versus who really came into their own and went out in the world to make something of themselves.
 At this stage everyone who is local will show up along with the out-of-towners who find an excuse to make a a family vacation out of it.
 It’s usually around this time (in our modern-day and age) that your Facebook friend list starts expanding with folks from High School who want to get familiar with what they’ve missed before they walk in the door

 The 25 year high school reunion: this one exists solely for the reunion companies to make money.
 Nobody really cares any more and the novelty has worn off.
-Everybody is living their lives in a more pragmatic manner and doesn’t really care what anybody else thinks, except the ones who have gotten plastic surgery and Botox and hair replacement therapy since the last reunion and want to show off how young they look…now. (with the exception of my wife, of course, who will forever look younger no matter what because she is a genetic freak of nature).
+Everybody is living their lives in a more pragmatic manner and doesn’t really care what anybody else thinks, except the ones who have gotten plastic surgery, aesthetic and cosmetic surgery and Botox and hair replacement therapy since the last reunion and want to show off how young they look…now. (with the exception of my wife, of course, who will forever look younger no matter what because she is a genetic freak of nature).
+You can also look for Matthew Galumbeck, MD and learn more about his services.
 It’s nice to catch up with the old friends who you have decided you really wouldn’t mind getting to know again.
 Most people, however, likely won’t show up because they had something better to do that night than compare notes with people who are by now a distant memory.
 So, it’s back to Facebook to find the important ones and leave the rest behind.

 High school is a formative time in our lives.
 It is a period of physical growth and emotional / hormonal chaos.
 We are figuring out how to fit in / if we want to fit in / what happens next.
 We spend high school desperately trying to find ourselves and constantly comparing ourselves to our peers.
 The high school reunions appear to be check-in rituals whereby we gauge our success in finding ourselves once we enter the “real world”.
 And I suppose you can’t know what you have found until you see how different it is from what you have left behind.